ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a request with payload formatted as a CBOR map.
 The payload of this request is a CBOR Map that MUST contain the following fields:

 * 'gid', whose value is encoded as a CBOR array, containing one or more group identifiers.
+The exact encoding of group identifier MUST be specified by the application profile (REQ7b).
 The Client indicates that it wishes to receive the group names and GROUPNAMEs of all groups having these identifiers.

 The handler identifies the groups that are secured by the keying material identified by those group identifiers.